Making the Most of the Rest of the School Year (Copy) (Copy)

 Grade Level Teams/PLCs: Closest to Instruction

-PLCs live where instruction happens, so their data meetings should focus on what needs to change in teaching and intervention for groups of students, not just on creating longer lists of Tier 3 candidates.
-Use grade‑level protocols from the book to guide questions like:
+PLCs live where instruction happens, so their data meetings should focus on what needs to change in teaching and intervention for the entire class and for groups of students, not solely on discussing individual students.
+This team answers questions like:

 What does screening tell us about this grade level overall?

-Do we need classwide intervention (intensifying Tier 1) because too many students are at risk?
+Do we need Tier 1 intervention (intensifying Tier 1) because we have more students who need intervention than we can serve?

 Who needs additional small‑group or intensive support, and what will that look like?